Senior Bowl notebook: Inside conversations with top NFL Draft prospects

 Quintayvious Hutchins, the Jumbotron and his only college interception

-Boston College edge rusher Quintayvious Hutchins' favorite play wasn't drawn up — and that's exactly why it still makes him smile.
-His first career interception, against Louisville in 2024, came when trusted his instincts over the playbook.
+Boston College edge rusher Quintayvious Hutchins' favorite play wasn't drawn up -- and that's exactly why it still makes him smile.
+His first career interception, against Louisville in 2024, came when he trusted his instincts over the playbook.
 "My job was to rush," Hutchins said.
-"I had no responsibility in coverage — but nobody was behind me."
+"I had no responsibility in coverage -- but nobody was behind me."

 Quintayvious Hutchins had one career INT at Boston College -- it was against Louisville and Tyler Shough in 2024, and the story behind it is amazing. pic.twitter.com/pQKU2CsNZ1— ryan wilson (@ryanwilsonCBS) January 31, 2026

 The celebration didn't last long.
 Then-defensive coordinator Tim Lewis had questions.
 "He asked me what I was doing," Hutchins said.
-"He wasn't happy I was in the wrog position — but he was happy I got the interception.
+"He wasn't happy I was in the wrong position -- but he was happy I got the interception.
 So it was a 50/50 win."

-Hutchins decided tit was in his best interest to omit one detail.
+Hutchins decided it was in his best interest to omit one detail.
 "No, I did not tell him I was watching the jumbotron," he laughed.
 "Only a few people know that."

 Kaelon Black weighs in on his teammates